M-Gregoire/infrastructure/resources/hosts/Anet-A8/README.md

 This is saved with (Example):

 ```
 #define DEFAULT_bedKp 10.00
 #define DEFAULT_bedKi .023
 #define DEFAULT_bedKd 305.4
 ```

-# BLTOUCH
+## BLTOUCH

-To obtain the best results with my auto leveling sensor, here is my process:
-1) Make hotend tip touch the hotbed
-2) Install the sensor so that the tip of the BLTouch is above the hotbed by ~0.5mm (No need to be precise, offset will be configured later on)

-Then, Marlin configuration is flashed:
+Wiring not detailled here as there are plenty of good resources.
+Hardest part is probably to find the correct wire to cut from the LCD screen.
+It's the 3rd, counting from the red one.

 ```
 #define BLTOUCH